saduineveld/CSD_toolbox/README.md

 ## Installation of CSD_v02.4.0
 1. Go to the latest release at https://github.com/saduineveld/CSD_toolbox/releases.
 Download the zip file.
 Currently the latest version is https://github.com/saduineveld/CSD_toolbox/releases/download/v02.4.0/CSD_v02.4.0.a.zip;
 2. Unpack the zip file in the destination folder.
-This will add the folder ‘CSD_v02.4.0’ to the destination folder;
+This will add the folder 'CSD_v02.4.0' to the destination folder;
-3. To use the CSD toolbox in Matlab the folder ‘CSD_v02.4.0’ and the subfolder ‘subfun’ need to be on the searchpath.
+3. To use the CSD toolbox in Matlab the folder 'CSD_v02.4.0' and the subfolder 'subfun' need to be on the searchpath.
 You can run examples from the folder CSD_v02.4.0/Examples.